benjamin-bergia/kree/README.md

 Kree let you list all the resources included by a specific kustomizaition file.

-Limitations:
+## Limitations

-  - Remote resources are currently ignored and will no appear in the ouput.
+  - Remote resources are currently ignored and will not appear in the ouput.

 ## Example